Entertainment and Talent inquiries (see below first) please email submissions to GPeterson@chicagoevents.com.

 - Sample set list

 - What sets your band apart from others?

-Email this information to: Gehrig Peterson, our Music Director at GPeterson@chicagoevents.com
+Email the above submission information to: Gehrig Peterson, our Music Director at GPeterson@chicagoevents.com.

 If there is an interest in having you perform at any of our events, we will contact you.
 NO phone calls please.
 Please note that we take every submission seriously and will review all materials and research your band.

 IF INTERESTED IN AN INTERNSHIP WITH SPECIAL EVENTS MANAGEMENT, PLEASE EMAIL A COVER LETTER AND RESUME TO firstname.lastname@example.org